americanstone/edx-platform/docs/en_us/course_authors/source/creating_content/create_html_component.rst

    .. image:: ../Images/HTML_Insert-Edit_Image.png
     :alt: Image of the Insert/Edit Image dialog box with a link to a file

 4. Enter alternative text in the **Image description** field.
+This text becomes the value of the ``alt`` attribute in HTML and is required for your course to be fully accessible.
 See :ref:`Best Practices for Describing Images` for more information.

 #.
 As needed, customize the image dimensions.
 Keep **Constrain proportions** checked to ensure the image keeps the same width and height proportions.